balco0110/forkitfy/README.md

 3. **Adjust Servings**: Easily modify the number of servings to suit your needs.
 4. **Bookmark Favorites**: Save recipes to your favorites list for quick access later.
 Bookmarked recipes are stored in your browser’s local storage.

-For more detailed examples and usage instructions, please refer to the [Documentation](#).

 ## Getting Started

 To get a local copy up and running, follow these simple steps: